Frequently asked questions 2019

 SATAC does not keep documents submitted in previous applications.
 If SATAC requests documents in support of your application, you should submit them as soon as possible.

-You can choose to sit the STAT as part of your undergraduate application.
+You can apply for a STAT sitting as part of your undergraduate application.
 The online instructions will step you through the process.
-If you’ve already submitted an application but didn’t book a STAT, contact SATAC for assistance.
+If you’ve already submitted an application but didn’t book a STAT sitting, contact SATAC for assistance.

 Assessment times vary depending on your qualifications, when you submitted your application, and when the course(s) you have applied for chooses to make offers.